robert-mieth/information-model-ifac2020/README.md

-# information-model-ifac2020
+# evolution-of-information-model-ifac2020
-Source files for the paper "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" submitted to the IFAC World Congress 2020.
-The paper is authored by Felix Ocker, Matthias Seitz, Christiaan J. J. Paredis, and Birgit Vogel-Heuser.
+Source files for the bachelor thesis "Evolution of an Information Model to Manage Dependencies in Interdisciplinary Engineering" authored by Robert Mieth.
+Based on "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" submitted to the IFAC World Congress 2020 and forked from https://github.com/felixocker/information-model-ifac2020.

 # Contents
 ## knowledge graph creation (OWL)
-* mbse.py - module that contains generic and thus reusable notions
+* filecrawler.py - module that crawls a given path to extract files and their metadata
-* xppu.py - module that contains classes and instances relevant for the feasibility study
+* informationmodel.py - module that contains classes and instances relevant for the feasibility study
+* instancemodel.py - module that generates the populated information model
-* integration.py - integrates mbse.py and xppu.py
+* integrationpopulated.py - integrates informationmodel.py and instancemodel.py

+* manualmod.py - module to manually modify the populated information model
+* modifyrelation.py - prototypical function to modify relations within the populated information model on the basis of string input
 ## queries (SPARQL)
 * consistency.py - checks consistency of the knowledge graph created
 * findinfo.py - find information based on the type and system described
 * duplicateinfo.py - identify duplicate information
 * formatcompatibility.py - identify inaccessible information
 * changepropagation.py - identify actors affected by a change
-* listclasses.py - query for listing all classes of a knowledge graph
+* listelements.py - query for listing all classes or instances of a knowledge graph
-* listinstances.py - query for listing all instances of a certain class
 ## auxiliary files
+* preprocess.py - module that preprocesses strings for URI/IRI conformity
+* importcsv.py - module that imports mappings from .csv files
 * executequery.py - module for executing SPARQL queries
-* preprocess_query_results.py - remove prefixes of query results
 * simplegui.py - the name says it all

 # Requirements